 Our favorite part of the Big Island of Hawaii is Hawai’i Volcanoes National Park.
 Visitors start their day at the Park’s visitor’s center.
 There, they can learn more about the place and plan on some great hiking in Hawaii.

 Don’t miss hiking through the field of hardened lava.
 It’s spectacular to witness the spot where glowing hot magma touches the Pacific Ocean.

 The beaches on the Big Island is unique.
 Instead of the white sandy beach, you can find many of the black volcanic sand beaches throughout the island.

 Contributed by Travel by A Sherrie Affair

-An island exists in the cluster of Hawaiian Islands that is primarily owned by Larry Ellison the founder of Oracle, Lanai.
-I call this island the best kept secret in the Pacific Ocean.
+An island exists in the cluster of the Hawaiian Islands that is primarily owned by Larry Ellison the founder of Oracle, Lanai.
+I call this island the best-kept secret in the Pacific Ocean.

 As soon as you land on your commuter plane from one of the other islands or the ferry from Maui, you realize you have just reached a Pacific Island paradise.

 There are only a few hotels to choose from on this island of 3,102 people.
 The most popular is the Four Seasons Resort Lanai located right next to the beautiful Hulopoe beach.
 Part of the beach remains private for Four Season guests.

 There is also a Four Seasons located in Lanai city, The Lodge at Koele.
 This lodge was recently remodeled and open to guests.